Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 The first ‘self-worth’ topic I want to discuss is anchoring into the necessary self-value to be valued by others.

 Even when dealing with good people, they are not mind readers.
-They don’t know your likes, dislikes and preferences unless you speak up and express them.
+They don’t know your likes, dislikes, and preferences unless you speak up and express them.
 This may be difficult for you if you feel sensitive to other people’s energies and unsure of your own.

-The sad truth is many empaths, even before suffering narcissistic abuse, have a suppressed ‘self’ unable to express needs healthily because of the fears of CRAP (Criticism, Rejection, Abandonment or Punishment.)
+The sad truth is many empaths, even before suffering narcissistic abuse, have a suppressed ‘self’ unable to express needs healthily because of the fears of CRAP (Criticism, Rejection, Abandonment, or Punishment.)

 Who are you?
 Who is there to love?